Safari – a Gujarati Magazine definitely falls into “magazine with a substace” category.

 If you have such questions, the article by D. N, Kaushik in this issue has an answer for it.
 It is comparatively a small article.
 And interesting one though.

-How the quest leads to something unexpected and rather sad is known to many but not everyone is aware with it.
-What was the tregedy and how it all happened?
+How the quest leads to something unexpected and rather sad is known to many but not everyone is aware of it.
+What was the tragedy and how it all happened?

 If you want a detailed answer then you should read an article by Nagendra Vijay in this issue of Safari.
 The article is written in a kind of logbook style where historical incidents and facts are weaved effectively.
 The author has his own unique style to present the boring things to the reader in an interesting manner.
 His command over the language is evident in this article.
 A recommended read which is studded with illustration and historical photographs.

 The Q/A segment of this issue tries to answer many interesting questions.
 Some of them are:

 - Why most of the fruits are round in shape?

 - How the areal bounary of a country is marked?

 - Why the bats prefer to remain hanged upside down?

 - Which country has the maximum public holidays?